OWASP/owasp-summit-2017/Logistics/sponsorship.md

 ## OWASP Summit 2017: sponsorship options

-If you are interested in one of the sponsorships packages below please contact [Francois](mailto:francois@devseccon.com) or [Kelly Santalucia](mailto:kelly.santalucia@owasp.org)
+If you are interested in one of the sponsorships packages below please contact [Francois Raynaud](mailto:francois@devseccon.com) or [Kelly Santalucia](mailto:kelly.santalucia@owasp.org)

 ### Platinum sponsor: 10.000$ (villa and project)